-It might seem like all doom and gloom, ‘trying’ to patiently wait for lockdown restrictions to ease, but one student in Glasgow is brightening up the city with a wave of his beautifully-crafted origamis for people to discover.
+Sometimes it might seem like it’s all doom and gloom, but one student in Glasgow is brightening up the city with a wave of his beautifully-crafted origamis for people to discover.
 The colourful origamis have gradually started to pop up in unusual spots, which we pass from day to day without even thinking, such as traffic lights, road signs, bridges, bus stops and benches, and have even been spotted on the windows of a West End chippy.

 The cute paper artworks are created by Bassel Yasser Zeid, a Glasgow School of Art engineering student from Egypt.
 Bassel has been making origami for over 10 years and it has now become a big part of his life, even commissioning his origami.
 Bassel has also created beautifully creatures such as eagles, squirrels and winged horses, plus he has created murals and videos with friends which feature his origamis.